jackjazb/jackjazb.github.io/docs/_posts/2025-03-24-self-hosting-music.md

 - Polished, free and open source music server software exists
 - All of the app developers who Spotify didn't bother to hire are making much better streaming frontends on their own, and you are free to use them to your heart's content

-With a bit of tinkering, you can self-host a streaming experience that matches and even surpasses a typical streamers, can be infinitely customized, and will not try to make you listen to true crime podcasts.
+With a bit of tinkering, you can self-host a streaming experience that matches and even surpasses a typical SaaS, can be infinitely customized, and will not try to make you listen to true crime podcasts.
 To work!

 ## Digital Audio

 First step: get some music.
-For setting up a streaming box, high quality digital audio files are best -WAV is generally maximum quality, FLAC is equal in quality but compressed.
+For setting up a streaming box, high quality digital audio files are best - WAV or FLAC (losslessly compressed) are the maximum.
 44.1kHz/16-bit is considered CD quality - these files are fairly large, but storage is affordable these days, and in my view retaining maximum quality is the best way to future proof your collection.

-It's always worth remembering that the more compressed streaming services can make content without the average user noticing, the lower their bandwidth and storage costs will be.
-On the contrary, a CD or one-off download has no reason not to offer the highest quality possible, and the difference can be marked.
-I'm not an overly fussy listener, but there's a *flatness* to Spotify that starts to tire out my ears after a couple of hours of listening, something which I really don't miss with my self hosted collection.

 I would recommend two sources for high quality digital audio: Bandcamp and CDs.
 The former is the easiest, and in many cases cheapest way to obtain music - most indie bands will post albums there, and the 85% artist cut leaves musicians with a far greater sum per download than streamers.
 For older stuff that might not be on Bandcamp, CDs are excellent - they are presently at the lowest ebb of their value (think vinyl records circa 2000) and can be found on eBay, wob.com and others for pocket change.
 Extracting audio from a CD requires ripping - to do this, you can use an old laptop with a CD drive, or an external drive - [this one](https://www.amazon.co.uk/Rioddas-External-Portable-Rewriter-Desktop/dp/B07JGWBLVH) from Amazon costs £20 and works very well.
 Software wise, I've had great results with [Exact Audio Copy](https://www.exactaudiocopy.de/) - but there are a variety of options.